Parrhesia: Modern scholarship

 Michel Foucault developed the concept of parrhesia as a mode of discourse in which people express their opinions and ideas candidly and honestly, avoiding the use of manipulation, rhetoric, or broad generalizations.
 Foucault's interpretation of parrhesia is in contrast to the contemporary Cartesian model of requiring irrefutable evidence for truth.
 Descartes equated truth with the indubitable, believing that what cannot be doubted must be true.
 Until speech is examined or criticized to see if it is subject to doubt, its truth cannot be evaluated by this standard.

 Foucault asserted that the classical Greek concept of parrhesia rested on several criteria.
 A person who engages in parrhesia is only recognized as doing so if they possess a credible connection to the truth.
 This entails acting as a critic of either oneself, popular opinions, or societal norms.
 The act of revealing this truth exposes the individual to potential risks, yet the critic persists in speaking out due to a moral, social, or political responsibility.
 Additionally, in public contexts, a practitioner of parrhesia should hold a less empowered social position compared to those to whom the truth is being conveyed.

 Foucault described the classic Greek parrhesiastes as someone who takes a risk by speaking honestly, even when it might lead to negative consequences.
-This risk isn't always about life-threatening situations.
+This risk is not always about life-threatening situations.
 For instance, when someone tells a friend that they are doing something wrong, knowing it might make them angry and harm the friendship, that person is acting as a parrhesiastes.
 Parrhesia is closely tied to having the courage to speak the truth despite potential dangers, including social repercussions, political scandal, or even matters of life and death.

 Parrhesia involves speaking openly.
 This involves a distinct connection to truth via honesty, a link to personal life through facing danger, a certain interaction with oneself or others through critique, and a specific relationship with moral principles through freedom and responsibility.
-Specifically, it's a form of speaking where the speaker shares their personal truth, even risking their life because they believe truth-telling is a duty to help others and themselves.
+Specifically, it is a form of speaking where the speaker shares their personal truth, even risking their life because they believe truth-telling is a duty to help others and themselves.
 In parrhesia, the speaker opts for honesty over persuasion, truth over falsehood or silence, the risk of death over safety, criticism over flattery, and moral obligation over self-interest or indifference.

 The parrhesiastes speaks without reservation.
-For instance, Demosthenes, in his discourses "On the False Embassy" and "First Philippic," emphasizes the importance of speaking with parrhesia, without holding back or hiding anything.
+For instance, Demosthenes, in his discourses "On the False Embassy" and "First Philippic", emphasizes the importance of speaking with parrhesia, without holding back or hiding anything.